gsuberland/ghidra-cypress-fx2/README.md

 Next, run the provided ApplyCypressFX2RegisterEnums.java script.
 This will repack the enums to 1 byte (currently there's no way to specify enum sizes in .h imports, so they default to 4 bytes) and automatically apply all the types to the pre-defined register symbols.

+## Working with I2C dumps

+Cypress FX2 doesn't directly copy the data from the EEPROM into RAM.
+Instead, the EEPROM contains some structure that describes the layout of the data.
+If you've dumped firmware from an I2C EEPROM, you can't just load it directly into Ghidra.

+If you open your dump in a hex editor and find that the first byte is 0xC2, that's a C2 Load image.
+This is the most common - it configures custom VID/PID/DID values for the USB descriptor, and describes how to load blocks of EEPROM into RAM.
+You can use the c2_load_iic_to_mem.linq [LinqPad](https://www.linqpad.net/) script from this repository to transform the I2C dump into a memory image suitable for loading into Ghidra.
+The script should be compatible with LinqPad 6 for .NET Core (cross platform).
+If you don't want to use C# / LinqPad, you should be able to easily port it yourself just by reading the code.

+If the first byte in your dump is 0xC0, this is a slightly different format.
+Search "Cypress FX2 C0 Load" online for more information.
+I don't have an example of a C0 Load image and the documentation was somewhat vague, so I didn't implement that here.

 ## Current status

 The following registers are covered: